 As a non stick alternative, carbon steel is often listed alongside traditional coated non stick cookware, which—as we mentioned earlier—used to contain PFOA, a chemical linked to cancer, thyroid dysfunction, and other serious health issues.
 Like cast iron, however, carbon steel—a centuries-old stalwart of home and restaurant kitchens—has never contained PFOA or any other PFAS.

 Also like cast iron, carbon steel can be safely heated to very high temperatures for long periods of time without any issues, such as damaged coating.
-This means you can use it for grilling or oven roasting, neither of which we recommend doing with Teflon: even if your non stick is described as safe for high heat (like ours is), you should only be doing so sporadically, and for short periods of time.
+This means you can use it for grilling or oven roasting, neither of which we recommend doing with non stick pans: even if your non stick is described as safe for high heat (like ours is), you should only be doing so sporadically, and for short periods of time.
 Carbon steel, on the other hand, can get up to 1200F and stay there for as long as you need it to.

 Tips for Safe Usage and Maintenance